QCDIS/DevOpsTutorial/README.md

 You can find details about data models here: https://swagger.io/docs/specification/data-models/

-The definition sould looke like this: [swagger_1.yaml](swagger/swagger_2.yaml)
+The definition sould looke like this: [swagger.yaml](swagger/swagger_2.yaml)

-### Add more methods
+### Add Delete method
 The API definition at the moment only has 'GET' and 'POST' methdos.
-We will add a 'DELETE' method and update 'GET' to include queries
-Before the 'definitions' node add the following:
+We will add a 'DELETE' method Before the 'definitions' node add the following:
 ```YAML
     delete: